Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup, Restore and Monitoring

 # Register the `docker` group membership with current session without changing your primary group

-You can copy the docker-compose.yml here or from my GitHub: main/docker-compose.yml
+You can copy the docker-compose.yml here or from my GitHub: single-mode/docker-compose.yml

 services: